$C^*$-algebras generated by projective representations of free nilpotent groups: The two-cocycles of the free nilpotent groups G(n)

 where $(\sigma_{H(n)},g_n)$ satisfies \eqref{identities}.
-By Theorem~\ref{semidirect} and Proposition~\ref{similarity}, every multiplier of $G(n)$ that is trivial on $G(n-1)$ is similar to one of this form.
-Denote the abelian group of similarity classes of multipliers of this type by $\widetilde{H}^2(G(n),\mathbb{T})$.
+By Theorem~\ref{semidirect} and Proposition~\ref{similarity}, every two-cocycle of $G(n)$ that is trivial on $G(n-1)$ is similar to one of this form.
+Denote the abelian group of similarity classes of two-cocycles of this type by $\widetilde{H}^2(G(n),\mathbb{T})$.